ColdSnow2/TModeration-Server/README.md

 ---------------
 ## Thanks
 Thanks for using TModeration Bot.
 Feel free to create issues if you feel there is a real issue.
-Again, thanks for using TModeration Bot!
+Again, thanks for using TModeration Bot!<br>
 **We always do the best thing to TMod.
-Bot and you as a Service - Henry** **Thanks for using, but abusing cannot be tolerance - Henry**
+Bot and you as a Service - Henry**<br>
+**Thanks for using, but abusing cannot be tolerance - Henry**